 If you think you have gonorrhoea you should make an appointment with your GP or local sexual health services.

 The tests for gonorrhoea are simple, painless and very reliable.

 They involve sending a swab from the area thought to be infected to a lab for analysis.
 In most cases, you don’t have to be examined by a doctor or nurse and can often collect the sample yourself.

-There are two main ways the sample can be collected:
+There are 2 main ways the sample can be collected:

 - using a swab – a small cotton bud is gently wiped over the area that might be infected, such as inside the vagina, anus or throat

-- peeing into a container – this should ideally be done at least one or two hours after you last peed
+- peeing into a container – this should ideally be done at least 1 or 2 hours after you last peed

-Some sexual health clinics may be able to carry out rapid tests, when the doctor or nurse can view the sample through a microscope and give you your test results straight away.
-Otherwise, you will have to wait up to two weeks to get the results.
+Some sexual health clinics may be able to carry out rapid tests and give you your test results straight away.
+Otherwise, you will have to wait up to 2 weeks to get the results.

 Treatment for gonorrhoea

 Gonorrhoea is treated with antibiotics usually given as an injection.
 If this is not suitable it can in some cases be treated with tablets.